 \subsubsection{Information Set Decoding}

 One of the more successful attacks on the McEliece cryptosystem uses the technique of information set decoding.
 The original idea was proposed by Prange~\cite{prange} in 1962 and over the years many improvements on this basic attack have been proposed~\cite{info1,bernstein2008attacking}.
 For an $[n,k]$ linear code, it involves picking $k$ coordinates at random and trying to reconstruct the codeword from those positions.
-It would be successful if the corresponding columns in the generator matrix form an invertible sub-matrix and no errors were induced in those coordinates.
-We can then recover the codeword from the ciphertext by solving a system of linear equations.
-We now recreate a version of ISD for permutation codes:\\
+We now recreate a version of ISD for permutation codes:

-This algorithm is similar to the uncovering-by-bases decoding algorithm proposed by Bailey, except that here, we do not know what the UBB is and hence, the running time isn't bounded by the size of the UBB.
-The correctness of this algorithm follows from the proof in Bailey~\cite[Proposition 7]{bailey1} in which he shows that given any $r$-subset of $\{1,\dots,n\}$, there exists a base for $H$ disjoint from it.
-Each iteration is a success if none of the positions of $c$ indexed by the chosen base have an error, which occurs with a finite non-zero probability because such a base exists.
+This algorithm is similar to the uncovering-by-bases decoding algorithm proposed by Bailey, except that, we do not know the UBB and hence, the running time is not bounded by the size of the UBB.
+The correctness of this algorithm follows from the proof in Bailey~\cite[Proposition 7]{bailey1} in which he shows that given any $r$-subset of $\{1,\ldots,n\}$, there exists a base for $H$ disjoint from it.
+Each iteration is a success if none of the positions of $c$ indexed by the chosen base have an error.
+This occurs with a finite non-zero probability because such a base exists.
 The performance of the ISD algorithm is identical for the groups $H$ and $\widehat{H}$.
-This is because $B$ is a base for $H$ if and only if $g^{-1}B$ is a base for $\widehat{H}$, and the algorithm picks a base at random ($g$ is the secret conjugator)
+This is because $B$ is a base for $H$ if and only if $g^{-1}B$ is a base for $\widehat{H}$, and the algorithm picks a base at random where $g$ is the secret conjugator.

-\paragraph{Complexity:} The algorithm uses a random procedure to choose a base $B$ for the group.
+\paragraph{Complexity} The algorithm uses a procedure to choose an arbitrary base $B$ for the group.
 At the same time, a set $R$ of size $r$ is chosen uniformly at random and errors are induced in those positions.
 Before making concrete complexity estimates, we would like to make some observations.
-First, it is clear that if there are more error positions, the probability that the information set doesn't have any errors is lower and hence the complexity of the attack increases with $r$.
-Also, if the size of the base chosen is small, the probability that the positions indexed by this base doesn't have any error positions is high.
+First, it is clear that if there are more error positions, the probability that the information set does not have any errors is lower and hence the complexity of the attack increases with $r$.
+Also, if the size of the base chosen is small, the probability that the positions indexed by this base does not have any error positions is high.
 Hence the complexity of the attack increases with $k$, the expectation of the length of the base.

 Let $E_B$ denote the event that the algorithm chooses subset $B$ as a base for the group.
 Conditioned on the event $E_B$, an iteration of the algorithm succeeds if the sets $R$ and $B$ are disjoint.
 Because the set $R$ is chosen uniformly at random from $\{1,\dots,n\}$,